-The project applies the approved simplified baseline methodology for selected small-scale CDM project activity categories, category I.D - Renewable electricity generation for a grid (AMS-I.D) /16/.
-This category is applicable as the project consists of renewable energy generation units that supply electricity to an electricity distribution system (i.e. the Isolated Rondônia-Acregrid - North region of Brazil) which is supplied by at least one fossil fuel powered generating unit.
+The project applies the approved simplified baseline methodology for selected small-scale CDM project activity categories, category I.D - Renewable electricity generation for a grid (AMS-I.D version 13) /26/.
+This category is applicable as the project consists of renewable energy generation units that supply electricity to an electricity distribution system (i.e. the Isolated Rondônia-Acre grid - North region of Brazil) which is supplied by at least one fossil fuel powered generating unit.

-As stipulated in AMS-I.D, the baseline emission coefficient is determined in accordance with ACM0002 /17/ as the average of the simple operating margin (OM) and the build margin (BM), i.e. the combined margin.
-Electricity generation data of power plants connected to the Rondônia-Acre isolated grid was provided by CERON /6/, Eletrobras-GTON Isolated Systems Operational Plan /7/ and Eletronorte /8/.
+As stipulated in AMS-I.D, the baseline emission coefficient is determined in accordance with the "Tool to calculate the emission factor for an electricity system" /28/, as the average of the simple operating margin (OM) and the build margin (BM), i.e. the combined margin.
+Electricity generation data of power plants connected to the Rondônia-Acre isolated grid was provided by CERON /8/, Eletrobras-GTON Isolated Systems Operational Plan /9/ and Eletronorte /10/.
 In addition, fuel consumption data of connected thermo power plants was provided by CERON, Eletrobras and Eletronorte.
 Carbon emission factors for fossil fuels from IPCC were applied to calculate plant specific emission coefficients.